Get in touch with an expert at 800-880-4479

 Use Both Strategically

-Some families may benefit from combining the two if their situation allows it.
-For example, one spouse may have an FSA through an employer, while the other contributes to an HSA.
-This can help balance short-term and long-term healthcare planning.
+Some families may benefit from combining both account types if their situation allows it.
+For example, one spouse may have an FSA through an employer to help cover predictable yearly healthcare costs like prescription copays or recurring medical supplies, while the other contributes to a health savings account for longer-term healthcare planning and retirement expenses.
+This type of setup can help balance immediate medical needs with future savings goals.

-Always verify IRS rules before opening both accounts at the same time - eligibility can vary depending on your insurance coverage.
+Always verify IRS rules before opening both accounts at the same time, since eligibility can vary depending on your insurance coverage and account structure.

 Both FSAs and HSAs can ease the financial burden of medical care.
 The key lies in understanding how each account works, what your coverage allows, and how your healthcare needs may change over time.